MS&AD Insurance Group Basic Policies on Corporate Governance

 • The amount of remuneration for each Director is determined by the Board of Directors within the amount specified by resolution of the General Shareholders Meeting, after deliberation by the Remuneration Committee.

-• The Remuneration Committee provides advice to the Board of Directors on matters such as performance evaluations and remuneration for the Company's Directors and Executive Officers.
+• The Remuneration Committee deliberates on matters such as performance evaluations and remuneration for the Company’s Directors (excluding those who are Audit and Supervisory Committee Members.) and Executive Officers and provides advice to the Board of Directors.

 • The Remuneration Committee is made up of 3 or more members.

-• A majority of members and the chairperson have been appointed from among the Outside Directors by the Board of Directors.
+• A majority of members and the chairperson shall be appointed from among the Independent Outside Directors by the Board of Directors.

-(2) Remuneration of Audit & Supervisory Board Members
+(2) Remuneration of Directors who are Audit and Supervisory Committee Members

-• The amount of remuneration of each Audit & Supervisory Board Member is determined by discussion by Audit & Supervisory Board, within the amount specified by resolution of the General Shareholders Meeting.
+• The amount of remuneration of each Director who are is Audit and Supervisory Committee Member is determined by discussion by Audit and Supervisory Committee Members, within the amount specified by resolution of the General Shareholders Meeting.

 12. Governance Committee

-The Governance Committee whose chairperson is elected by mutual vote of the Outside Directors has been established for the purpose of discussion by all Outside Directors, the Chairman, the Vice Chairman and the President regarding matters related to the status of, policies regarding and stance on corporate governance.
+The Governance Committee whose chairperson is elected by mutual vote of the Independent Outside Directors has been established for the purpose of discussion by Independent Outside Directors, Chairman & Director, Vice Chairman & Director and President regarding matters related to the status of policies regarding and stance on corporate governance.
+Independent Outside Directors shall comprise a majority of Committee members, who shall be selected by the Board of Directors.

 13. Task-Specific Committees

-The Company has established the Sustainability Committee, Quality Improvement and Compliance Committee, Digitalization Committee, Group Systems Committee, Group International Business Committee, ERM Committee and Group Standardization Committee with the aim of deliberating important management issues involving business execution, to coordinate perspectives across various departments.
+The Company has established the Sustainability Committee, Quality Improvement and Compliance Committee, Digitalization Committee, Group Systems Committee, Group International Business Committee, ERM Committee and Merger Preparation Committee with the aim of deliberating important management issues involving business execution, to coordinate perspectives across various departments.

 Chapter 4: Group Management Structure